Lymph node biopsy

 - The sentinel node and possibly one or two other lymph nodes are removed.

-The sample is then sent to the laboratory for examination.
+After the sample is removed, it is sent to the laboratory for examination.

 A needle biopsy involves inserting a needle into a lymph node.
 This type of biopsy is done less often because the results are not as helpful as with an open biopsy.